RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 When you go to claim a set, you no longer need to create a forum topic separately.
 The Make Claim button will automatically create a forum topic for you if one does not exist.

 Keep in mind that you should NOT create forum topics without a valid reason, such as claiming a set.
-Otherwise, you will be the only person (besides admins) who can edit the top post, which is usually where important information such as linked hashes or set notes is placed.
+Otherwise, you will be the only person (besides admins) who can edit the top post, which is usually where important information such as supported game files or set notes is placed.

 #### Dev Menu